In every issue, we ask wellness travel experts, contributors and partners how they stay healthy and calm when they travel. In this issue:

 Roberto Gibbons Gomez, 1/2 of The Expeditioners

 The very first thing I do is get a feel for where everything is, especially the coffeemaker.
 Then I organize my important documents and lock them in a safe – this gives me peace of mind.
-I will usually start to unpack a few things, depending how long I am staying, just to feel at home.
+I will usually start to unpack a few things, depending on how long I am staying, just to feel at home.
 It really is important to start your trip/vacation on a good note.

 Kimberlie Dracup, Founder, Time Well Spent Vacations